spring-projects/spring-boot/docs/howto.md

 ## Change the Location of External Properties of an Application

-Properties from different sources are added to the Spring `Environment` in a defined order, and the precedence for resolution is
+By default properties from different sources are added to the Spring `Environment` in a defined order, and the precedence for resolution is
 1) commandline, 2) filesystem (current working directory) `application.properties`, 3) classpath `application.properties`.

-To
+A nice way to augment and modify this is to add `@PropertySource` annotations to your application sources.
+Classes passed to the `SpringApplication` static convenience methods, and those added using `setSources()` are inspected to see if they have `@PropertySources` and if they do those properties are added to the `Environment` early enough to be used in all phases of the `ApplicationContext` lifecycle.
+Properties added in this way have precendence over any added using the default locations, but have lower priority than system properties, environment variables or the command line.

-modify this you can provide System properties (or environment variables)
+You can also provide System properties (or environment variables) to change the default behaviour:

 * `config.name` (`CONFIG_NAME`), defaults to `application` as the root
   of the file name